('Cause) I'm Your Girl

 "('Cause) I'm Your Girl" is the debut single by South Korean girl group S.E.S., released via SM Entertainment on November 1, 1997, as part of the group's debut studio album I'm Your Girl.
 An R&B K-pop track, it was both written and produced by SM in-house producer Yoo Young-jin.
-The Japanese-language version of "('Cause) I'm Your Girl" was included in the 12cm release of their Japan debut single "Meguri Au Sekai", with a special remix single released afterwards on December 10, 1998, through VAP.
+A remix single of "('Cause) I'm Your Girl" was released in Japan on December 10, 1998, through VAP.

 Background

 "('Cause) I'm Your Girl" features rapping by Eric and Andy prior to their debut with Shinhwa.
 The music video remained one of the most requested ones on popular music shows of the time for 13 to 14 weeks.
-A remixed version of the song, featuring Japanese rapper Kreva, then a member of Kick the Can Crew, was included on the group's special single in Japan, released on December 10, 1998.
+A Japanese version of the song was included in the 12 cm release of their Japanese debut single "Meguri Au Sekai", released on October 21, 1998.
+A remixed version of the song, featuring Japanese rapper Kreva (then a member of Kick the Can Crew) was released as part of a remix single on December 10.

 In 2001, the song was included on SM Entertainment's greatest hits album, SM Best Album 2.
 The song was additionally included on S.E.S.'s 2003 Japanese compilation album of Korean songs, Beautiful Songs.
-In 2014 The remake music video, it features D.O. of Exo.
+In 2014, a remake music video featuring D.O. of Exo was released.